ciralproject/ciralproject.github.io/index.md

         text: Track participants are tasked with developing retrieval systems that return <em>documents</em> in a specified African language when issued a query in English.
 Retrieval is done at the passage level, with queries formulated as natural language questions and passages relevant to a given query are those with answers to the question.
 More details on the training and tests sets are provided in the <a href="#datasets">Dataset</a> section.
         icon: bi-tools
       - title: Submission
         text: Each team is required to submit run files obtained from their retrieval systems in the standard TREC format.
 Submissions are expected to be 2 to 3 per language, but with a cap of 3.
-Run files should be submitted via the evaluation platform, and are received in the order of ranking by the team.
+Participants with more than 3 submissions in any of the languages would have the top 3 selected based on ranking by the team.
+Run files should be submitted via the evaluation platform.
 (To include eval AI link)
         icon: bi-send-check
         #url: '#'
       - title: Evaluation